On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis: Problem statement

 In this article, we approximate the solution of time-dependent PDEs from structural dynamics.
 The simplest and best known example is the wave equation, which serves as model problem for acoustic, elastic and electromagnetic wave propagation.
 Let $\Omega \subset \mathbb{R}^d$ be an open connected domain with Lipschitz boundary $\partial \Omega$ and let $[0,T]$ be the time domain with $T>0$ denoting the final time.
 We look for $u \colon \Omega \times [0,T] \to \mathbb{R}$ such that

-where $u_0$ and $v_0$ are initial conditions on the solution and its first time derivative and $\rho$ and $\kappa$ are positive-valued coefficient functions, often material-dependent.
+where $u_0$ and $v_0$ are initial conditions on the solution and its first time derivative, respectively, and $\rho$ and $\kappa$ are positive-valued coefficient functions, often material-dependent.
 To simplify the presentation, we only prescribe homogeneous Dirichlet boundary conditions.
-The Galerkin method seeks for an approximate solution $u_h(.,t)$ of $u(.,t)$ in a finite dimensional subspace $V_h$.
-In the classical finite element method, this subspace is a space of continuous polynomials.
-In more recent developments, Hughes et al. \cite{hughes2005isogeometric} proposed using a spline space; i.e. a smooth space of piecewise polynomials.
-This choice is at the heart of isogeometric analysis.
+The Galerkin method seeks an approximate solution $u_h(.,t)$ of $u(.,t)$ in a finite dimensional subspace $V_h$.
+In the classical FEM, this subspace is a space of continuous polynomials.
+In more recent developments, Hughes et al. \cite{hughes2005isogeometric} proposed using a spline space; i.e., a smooth space of piecewise polynomials.
+This choice is at the heart of IGA.
 In either case, once a basis $\Phi=\{\varphi_1,\dots,\varphi_n\}$ is chosen for $V_h$, discretizing in space the weak form of the PDE leads to solving a system of ordinary differential equations (see for instance \citep{hughes2012finite, quarteroni2009numerical})